-The Treaty of Waitangi is New Zealand’s founding document.
-It takes its name from the place in the Bay of Islands where it was first signed, on 6 February 1840.
-This date is now a public holiday in New Zealand.
+Te Tiriti o Waitangi (the Treaty of Waitangi) is New Zealand’s founding document, and it takes its name from the place in the Bay of Islands where it was first signed on 6 February, 1840.
+This date is now a public holiday in New Zealand, Waitangi Day.
 The Treaty is an agreement, in Māori and English, that was made between the British Crown and about 540 Māori rangatira (chiefs).
 It was created around the idea of unity, relationship and moving forward together - so it's important to have a good understanding of the Treaty in order to understand New Zealand's history and also how it applies to us today.

 Te Tiriti o Waitangi Website

-This website provides a lot of history and information about the Treaty. nzhistory.govt.nz/politics/treaty-of-waitangi
+This website provides a lot of history and information about the Treaty: nzhistory.govt.nz/politics/treaty-of-waitangi